-As many tea drinkers in the west, tea-bags were my entry into the world of Camellia Sinensis.
+As many tea drinkers in the West, my entry point into the world of Camellia sinensis was a tea bag.
 I began my tea drinking routine by vigorously bouncing the tea bag up and down in my mug of hot microwaved water, splish splashing the tea over whatever surface it sat.
 Once the color was dark enough to my liking, I would slowly pour in the cream and watch it billow up and cloud the dark liquor like a volcano erupting.
 Once the dramatic plumes blended into that milky tea color - I would deliver heaping spoonfuls of sugar into the mix and spin the liquid vigorously until I had a vortex, and presumably all the sugar had dissolved.
 The result - a sweet and creamy beverage that was delicious… and only sort of, faintly, tasted like tea.

 As fond as I am of those childhood tea-making escapades, I have been delighted to expand my taste buds over the years In high school I cut down on the sugar, and in college I ventured beyond the Lipton tea bags to the Asian grocery store on campus buying whatever teas had no English on the packaging.

 I found myself straying away from black teas favoring the oolongs, greens and whites as they were more exotic than what I had been raised on.
 It was not until much later, while working for Young Mountain Tea, that I experienced the depth and interest in the world of black teas.